Sharing is caring!

 5. Trail of the Cedars

-In terms of accessible trails to explore in North Cascades National Park, one trail worth mentioning is the Trail of the Cedars.
-The trail sits just on the edge of the small community of Newhalem along Highway 20.
-I would even go so far as to say it’s one of the best hikes in Washington state for young kids.
+In terms of accessible hikes in North Cascades National Park, one trail worth mentioning is the Trail of the Cedars.
+The trail sits just on the edge of the small community of Newhalem along the North Cascades Highway portion of Highway 20.
+I would even go so far as to say it's one of the best hikes in Washington state for really young kids.

 6. Rock Shelter Trail